aureliesueur/Groupomania/README.md

 ACCESS TO THE DATABASE

 This app uses the plugin dotenv to mask the connexion data.
 In this folder, you'll find a ".env-evaluator" file, which will provide you access to MySQL groupomania database, once filled with right values.
-To make it work, please change its name to ".env", and fill up the values with DB_USER and DB_PASS provided separately. .
+To make it work, please change its name to ".env", and fill up the values with DB_USER and DB_PASS provided separately.

+Also, you need to locally create the database.
+In the "backend/db" folder that you've have cloned, please type : mysql -u "DB_USER" -p.
+Then password = "DB_PASS" (of course replace "DB_USER" and "DB_PASS" by the correct datas).
+And finally : USE groupomania.
+Then you need to copy the whole content of "db.sql" file (in "backend/db" folder).
+Your groupomania database is created.

 RUN THE APP